-3.3.4 External Bus Selection Register (XBSR)
+3.3.3 External Bus Selection Register (XBSR)

-The External Bus Selection Register controls the mode of the Parallel Port Mux, Host Port Mux, and the Serial Port 2 Mux.
-The Parallel Port Mux can be configured to support the 32-bit EMIF or to support the HPI in 16-bit (non-multiplexed) mode and parallel general-purpose I/O. The Host Port Mux can be configured to support the HPI in 8-bit (multiplexed) mode or parallel general-purpose I/O (PGPIO).
-The Serial Port 2 Mux can be configured to support either the McBSP2 or the UART and general-purpose I/O.
+The External Bus Selection Register controls the mode of the Parallel Port Mux and Host Port Mux.
+The Parallel Port Mux can be configured to support the 32-bit EMIF or to support parallel general-purpose I/O. The Host Port Mux can be configured to support the HPI in 8-bit (multiplexed) mode or parallel general-purpose I/O (PGPIO).

 The XBSR configures the Parallel Port Mux and the Host Port Mux at reset based on the state of the GPIO6 pin at reset.
 When GPIO6 is high at reset, the Parallel Port Mux will be configured to support the 32-bit EMIF and the Host Port Mux will be configured to support the HPI in 8-bit (multiplexed) mode.
-When GPIO6 is low at reset, the Parallel Port Mux will be configured to support the HPI in 16-bit (non-multiplexed) mode and parallel general-purpose I/O (PGPIO) and the Host Port Mux will be configured to support parallel general-purpose I/O. The Paralle/Host Port Mux Mode bit of the XBSR will reflect the mode selected for the Parallel and Host Port Muxes.
-(1)
+When GPIO6 is low at reset, both the Parallel Port Mux and the Host Port Mux will be configured to support parallel general-purpose I/O; the EMIF and HPI will be disabled in this mode.
+The Paralle/Host Port Mux Mode bit of the XBSR will reflect the mode selected for the Parallel and Host Port Muxes.